cesbit/trender/README.md

 Why TRender?
 ------------
 It is just another template render engine so why should one choose TRender?
-TRender is created for SiriDB which needs a *fast*, *memory leak free* and *simple* template engine.
+TRender was originally created for SiriDB which needed a *fast* and *simple* template engine.

 - *Fast*:
 	TRender is able to render the SiriDB main page 1000x in 0.03 seconds.
-- *No Memory Leaks*:
-	No circular references are created, this is important for some projects (like SiriDB) which want to use Python with gc (garbage collection) disabled.
 - *Simple*:
  	Well, you have to decide for yourself if this is a good thing.
 TRender is not extensivery rich in its capabilities but still can include and extend templates,